Corsica: Demographics

-Corsica has a population of 351,255 inhabitants (January 2023 estimate).
+As of the January 2024 estimate, Corsica has a population of 355,528 inhabitants.

 Immigration

 At the 2019 census, 55.7% of the inhabitants of Corsica were people born on the island, 29.9% were from Continental France, 0.3% were natives of Overseas France, and 14.1% were born in foreign countries.

 The majority of the foreign immigrants in Corsica come from the Maghreb (particularly Moroccans, who made up 29.0% of all immigrants in Corsica at the 2019 census) and from Southern Europe (particularly Portuguese and Italians, 23.9% and 12.5% of immigrants on the island respectively).